davidthings/jebrish/README.md

 # Branches

+**main** - this is the main Jebrish branch.
+All the configurations are here.

+**master** - this is the source BuildRoot branch.
+It doesn't boot on the target devices.

+Various other branches may appear from time to time as experiments are done.

+# Configurations

+BuildRoot configurations are of the form `[company]_[device]_deconfig`.
+For the purposes here, each configuration will have an additional field describing additional features of note - `jebrish_[device]_[feature]_deconfig`.
+Consistent with this, the actual "baord"-specific files will appear in `board/jebrish/device_feature` with reference to common files in `board/jebrish/common` and `board/jebrish/[device]_common`.

 **minimal** - this branch is a minimal configuration - just enough to boot and log in.
 However since this is a minimal configuration, you'll need some extra hardware to make it useful.
 Either you'll need to solder in a USB-UART in the case of UART console, or you'll need a USB keyboard in the case of Display/HDMI console.

 **min-fs** - minimal configuration extended with a large sd-based filesystem.
 Uses `switch_root` in /init.

-**master** - this is the source BuildRoot branch.
-It doesn't boot on the target devices.

 # Building